-I would like to share with you a recipe, Chicken Haluska, from my Great-Grandmother’s kitchen.
-It’s definitely a family favorite.
+I would like to share with you one of our family’s classic recipes, Chicken Haluska.
+It’s from the kitchen of my Great-Grandmother.
+It’s definitely a favorite meal of ours!

-The secret to making Chicken Haluska even better than Great-Grandma’s is to use chicken stock.
-The original recipe used water and there was quite a bit of seasoning adjustment necessary to make it less bland.
-Chicken stock adds a depth of flavor and nutrition that this recipe was missing and that we can do it in less time makes this a real winner.
+The secret to making Chicken Haluska even better than great-grandmas is to use chicken stock.
+The original recipe used water and there was quite a bit of seasoning adjustment necessary to make it… less bland.
+There I said it.
+It’s true though and chicken stock adds a depth of flavor and nutrition that this recipe was missing.
+Now that I can make Chicken Haluska in less time makes this a real winner.

-I can make this meal even quicker by making chicken gravy simmered with peppers and onions until they are soft and adding shredded leftover chicken and serving it over the haluska noodles.
+I make this meal even quicker by making chicken gravy simmered with peppers and onions until they are soft and adding shredded leftover chicken and serving it over the Haluska noodles.
+(These are the same noodles I use in my homemade chicken soup.)
 This is a great way to make an old-world comfort food using frozen peppers from your garden and frozen onion slices.
 They impart flavor without compromising on texture because they’re supposed to be tender in this gravy.

 - 1 pound of chicken breast, cubed